josh-perry/love-cookbook/content/guides/lua-intermediate/ternary-operators.md

 > [!TIP]
 > Don't worry if you find this confusing.
 Play around with these expressions.
 Move around the `and`s and `or`s, and see what it prints to get a good understanding of they work.

-If you can keep up, let's use some parantheses to combine these expressions.
+If you can keep up, let's use some parentheses to combine these expressions.
 Can you figure out the output of the code below?

 ```lua
 local a = 20